fonttools/fontbakery/docs/source/user/USAGE.md

     optional arguments:
-      -h, --help          show this help message and exit --list-subcommands  print the list of subcommnds to stdout, separated by a space character.
+      -h, --help          show this help message and exit --list-subcommands  print the list of subcommands to stdout, separated by a space character.
 This is usually only used to generate the shell completion code.